aqlaboratory/openfold/README.md

 which uses a self-distillation set subject to special preprocessing steps, use the family of `--distillation` flags.

+In cases where it may be burdensome to create separate files for each chain's alignments, alignment directories can be consolidated using the scripts in `scripts/alignment_db_scripts/`.
+First, run `create_alignment_db.py` to consolidate an alignment directory into a pair of database and index files.
+Once all alignment directories (or shards of a single alignment directory) have been compiled, unify the indices with `unify_alignment_db_indices`.
+The resulting index, `super.index` can be passed to the training script flags containing the phrase `alignment_index`.
+In this scenario, the `alignment_dir` flags instead represent the directory containing the compiled alignment databases.
+Both the training and distillation datasets can be compiled in this way.

 ## Testing

 To run unit tests, use